gloveboxhq/devops-poc/README.md

 YAML settings for devs to adjust quickly.
 YAML is a common "config language" for better or worse, keep it familiar.
 Every language can read/write it making it easy to work with in tooling.

-The Github Action runs against `develop` to keep the machine validating config, highlight new issues sooner than later.
-Run plan often to avoid blocking at the wrong time.
+The Github Action would run against `develop` to keep the machine validating config, run plan often to avoid blocking at the wrong time.

 ## Example usage